deepansh-sharma917/Zenatix_Assignment/README.md

-Created By: Deepansh Sharma__
+Created By: Deepansh Sharma <br>
-Description : It includes all the required steps to execute the  project assignment Creation Dt :19-Jan-2025
+Description : It includes all the required steps to execute the  project assignment  <br>
+Creation Dt :19-Jan-2025  <br>
 Step 1: Database Design Database Schema: Use a database  SQLite  to store the data.
-You need tables for storing sensor readings, metadata (e.g., site and meter info), and any processed metrics.
+You need tables for storing sensor <br>
+readings, metadata (e.g., site and meter info), and any processed <br>
+metrics.  <br>
 CREATE TABLE Sites ( site_id VARCHAR(100) PRIMARY KEY,
 site_name VARCHAR(100) );
 CREATE TABLE Meters ( meter_id TEXT PRIMARY